ADMINISTRATIVE RULE NO: 4010-01 (part A)

 - Proposals for courses to be offered by the college may originate with faculty, administration, students, LBCC Board of Education, and community groups.
 Anyone wishing to originate a course will complete a course proposal form and submit it to the appropriate department/program chair or administrator for review and recommendation.

-- Proposals for new courses will be reviewed by the appropriate instructional division staff members, the dean, regional director, or designee, the Director of Curriculum or designee, the faculty review committee, and the state, before final approval.
+- Proposals for new courses will be reviewed by the appropriate instructional division staff members, the dean, regional director, or designee, the Manager of Class Schedule & Curriculum, or designee, the faculty review committee, and the state, before final approval.
 Proposals for career and technical education courses may also be reviewed by an advisory committee from the career and technical area concerned.
 For new credit courses, primary responsibility for initial review rests with the curricular department.

-- The Director of Curriculum will assign course numbers according to the guidelines set forth by the state.
+- The Manager of Class Schedule and Curriculum will assign course numbers according to the guidelines set forth by the state.

-- The president has charged division deans, associate deans and regional directors with
+- The president has charged division deans and regional directors with primary responsibility

 - Lower Division Collegiate,